mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ further, the view that shown for that drill down animation would be handed that non-`nil` state so that it could be dynamic based on that state.

 ^ this sounds great in theory, but it has a problem. this can't possibly work because unlike sheets/covers/popovers, navigation links are meant to be tapped to start the drill down.
+They are basically buttons.

 ^ so the action that causes the state to become non-`nil` needs to be somehow baked into the navigation link's api